25 Most Surreal Places in India That Will Leave You Awestruck

 9. Laitlum Canyons, Meghalaya

 Get to witness the divinity of nature as you make a visit to the verdant Laitlum Canyons in Meghalaya.
 Feel the chill as you stand close to the edge and witness the jagged descents.
 Get a bird’s eye view of the beauty that abounds along with its dewy hills, charming orchids, bamboo plants and the nebulous clouds.
+It is one of the most alluring places in Meghalaya.

 [Check out stories from haunted towns of India]